BNdiema/Calculator/README.md

 Class center in css couldint work on high.jpeg
 Link onthe LICENCE couldint work
 ## Technologies Used
-Used HTML, CSS and MARKDOWN language.
+Used HTML, CSS, MARKDOWN  and JavaSript language.
 ## Support and contact details
 Yor are invited to make a contribution to the code.
 You can reach me on the contact information for any clerification
 ### License